 - College Basketball player builds skills for lifeToday we are excited to sit down with Paul Kurtz, he played basketball during his four years at Lake Superior State University.
 LSSU is a DII school in northern Michigan and provides a very competitive athletic program within the Great Lakes Intercollegiate Athletic Conference.

 - How do I get on the coach’s recruiting list?This is one of the most asked questions by parents of student athletes.
 Parents wonder how other kids with similar skills rank higher than their student athlete.
-There is no magic when it comes to the “recruiting lists” college coaches are using during their recruiting efforts.
-The list is developed using a number of factors […]
+There is no magic when it comes to the coach’s recruiting list being used during their recruiting efforts.
+The list is developed using a number of factors we … Read more